kulado/wealthmind/CONTRIBUTING.md

 Note that proposing a change does not obligate the project to accept your change, and not all changes can be accepted.
-If you need help implementing WealthMind in an organization, consider hiring [Kindly Ops](https://kindlyops.com) in order to support the project.
+If you need help implementing WealthMind in an organization, consider hiring [Kulado Inc.](https://kulado.com) in order to support the project.